 If you want to land a job that matches your educational background and work back home that offers the pay you’re hoping to get in the U.S., then networking is vital.
 You can join Indeed, Just Landed or LinkedIn to look for a career in the U.S. that’s perfect for you.
 Try to acquaint yourself with professionals in your line of expertise even before moving to USA.

 Note that in America, people get their jobs mainly through the help of other people.
 So, with networking, people moving to USA can easily hear about work openings, referred for posts, and secure work interviews.
+You may increase you social circle with expatbuddy either you are moving to USA or you are moving to UK.

 No matter your background, moving to USA is an experience that can change your life forever.
 Since 1931, the American Dream exists still so much alive, making the U.S. among the world’s most trendy expat destinations.
 And that is because the United States presents incredible opportunities for work, travel, and education.